AliBastawy/coursera-html-css-js/Assignments/module-5-solution/README.md

 Coursera course: HTML, CSS, and Javascript for Web Developers

-# To see the output
+# To see the output [Click Here](https://alibastawy.github.io/coursera-html-css-js/Assignments/module-5-solution/index.html)